1965 Chase

 The 1965 Chase is a Grade 2 National Hunt steeplechase in Great Britain which is open to horses aged four years or older.
-It is run at Ascot over a distance of about 2 miles and 5 furlongs (2 miles 5 furlongs and 8 yards, or 4,231 metres), and during its running there are seventeen fences to be jumped.
+It is run at Ascot over a distance of about 2 miles and 5 furlongs (2 miles 5 furlongs and 13 yards, or 4,236 metres), and during its running there are seventeen fences to be jumped.
 The race is scheduled to take place each year in November.

-The event is sponsored by Chanelle Pharma, and it commemorates 1965, the inaugural year of jump racing at Ascot.
+The event is sponsored by Ladbrokes Coral, and it commemorates 1965, the inaugural year of jump racing at Ascot.
 It was established in 2006, and it was originally a limited handicap.
-It became a conditions race in 2009 and has previously been sponsored by Amlin, Stella Artois and Christy.
+It became a conditions race in 2009 and has previously been sponsored by Amlin, Stella Artois, Christy, CopyBet and Chanelle Pharma.
 Prior to 2015 it was run over 2 miles and 3 furlongs.

 The race was run from 1994 to 2004 as the First National Gold Cup, a limited handicap over 2 miles and 4 furlongs which was restricted to horses in their first or second season of steeplechasing.
 Prior to this the race had been known as the H & T Walker Gold Cup.